 As the overall grand prize winner, one student will win an additional cash prize of $150 and an award certificate.
 The grand prize is given to the student with highest scoring piece of the category winners.

-Winning students from all three rounds of judging are invited to a celebratory event on May 14th 2025, where they will be honored with winners from around the region.
+Winning students from all three rounds of judging are invited to a celebratory event in May 2026, where they will be honored with winners from around the region and the grand prize winner will be announced.
+Date TBA

 Instructions – Arts and Poetry

-Established in 1980, the Holocaust Center was created as a living memorial to honor Holocaust survivors who came to Pittsburgh to rebuild their lives.
-Rather than build a statue or monument, local survivors and their children built an organization that would be a home for them—to talk about their stories and experiences, to gather in community, and to invite the rest of the Jewish community and all of Pittsburgh to gather together for commemorations like Yom HaShoah, Kristallnacht, and International Holocaust Remembrance Day.
-In an act of resilience against antisemitism, they undertook a mission to create a comprehensive resource center that would help people learn about the Holocaust and counter intolerance and hate in all its forms.
+Established in 1980, the Holocaust Center of Pittsburgh was created as a living memorial to honor Holocaust survivors who came to Pittsburgh to rebuild their lives.
+In an act of resilience against antisemitism, local survivors and their children undertook a mission to build an organization that would be a home for them—to talk about their stories and experiences, to gather in community, and to serve as a comprehensive resource center that would help people learn about the Holocaust.
+As of 2022, it is now part of The Tree of Life.

-We ask that students reflect on the lives and experiences of Holocaust survivors who settled in the Pittsburgh region, using primary sources, true stories, and testimonies to create poetry or artwork that represents the story or stories of at least one local survivor.
+We ask that you reflect on the lives and experiences of Holocaust survivors who settled in the Pittsburgh region, using primary sources, true stories, and testimonies to create poetry or artwork that represents the story or stories of at least one specific local survivor.
+Your work should focus on the local survivor and one person, multiple people, or a group that had a positive role in the survivor’s experience, whether large or small, such as:

 - Your name and contact information (your email and the email for a parent or guardian is recommended), on separate page from your art or writing piece